MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ### Cancel the Fabric trial - Capacity and Fabric admins

 Capacity admins and Fabric admins can cancel a trial capacity.
 The user who starts a trial automatically becomes the capacity administrator.
 The Fabric administrator has full access to all Fabric management tasks.
-Any Fabric items (non-Power BI items) in those workspaces become unusable and are eventually deleted
+All Fabric items (non-Power BI items) in those workspaces become unusable and are eventually deleted

 #### Cancel a trial using your Account manager

-As a capacity admin, you can cancel your free Fabric trial capacity from your Account manager.
+As a Capacity admin, you can cancel your free Fabric trial capacity from your Account manager.
 Canceling the trial this way ends the trial for yourself and anyone else you invited to the trial.

 Open your Account Manager and select **Cancel trial**.